Estate Planning: A Gift You Give Yourself And Your Family

-At the Lawrenceburg office of Attorney David L. Zerbe, we strive to answer your questions and be readily accessible throughout the process of planning your estate.
+At the Lawrenceburg office of The Zerbe Firm, we strive to answer your questions and be readily accessible throughout the process of planning your estate.
 We understand the difficulty of such emotional decisions.
 You can rely on us for valuable insight, compassion, personalized service and creative solutions throughout.

 Planning Your Estate To Meet Your Goals

 The estate planning process can get more complex the more comprehensive you want your plan to be.
 There are typically four documents that must be drafted through the process.

 - A will: This document will describe your assets and personal property in as much detail as you desire.
 Often, a will is referred to as a document that details “who gets what and when.”

 - Durable power of attorney: This could also be referred to as a financial power of attorney.
 This document allows you to name another individual to make financial decisions if you are unable to do so.